Jflux05/Election_Analysis/README.md

 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. The voter turnout in each coounty
+7. Calculate the percentage of votes for each county of the total votes.
+8. Determine the county with the highest voter turnout.

 ## Resources
 - Data Source: election_results.cvs